 Borbála DOBOZY was born in Budapest.
 She began her university harpsichord studies with Zuzana Ruzicková in Bratislava then continued at the Prague Academy of music (also with her) where she earned her diploma with distinction.
 In the following years she studied historic performance practice at the Salzburg Mozarteum – again graduating with distinction – with Liselotte Brändle, Nikolaus Harnoncourt and Johann Sonnleitner.
 Later she also studied with Sonnleitner for a year at the Zürich Academy of Music.

 A major landmark in her career came in 1983 when she won a prize at the International Harpsichord Competition in Brugge, Belgium, to which she was invited back as a jury member in 2001.
 With her leadership the harpsichord faculty in Szeged department of the Ferenc Liszt Academy of Music came into existence (1993).

-Although Borbála Dobozy’s central focus in her activities as a musician is the music of Johann Sebastian Bach, her repertoire embraces the entire harpsichord literature, including works contemporary composers.
-Several Hungarian composers – György Arányi-Aschner, Árpád Balázs, Frigyes Hidas – have written pieces especially for her, and consequently many premieres are linked to her name.
+Although Borbála Dobozy’s central focus in her activities as a musician is the music of Johann Sebastian Bach, her repertoire embraces the entire harpsichord literature, including contemporary works.
+Several Hungarian composers – György Arányi-Aschner, Árpád Balázs, Frigyes Hidas and Máté Hollós – have written pieces especially for her, and consequently many premieres are linked to her name.

-She has received the Liszt-prize in the year 2011.
+She has received the Liszt-Prize in the year 2011.

 She is professor at the Liszt Ferenc Academy of Music in Budapest, and head of the harpsichord class there.

 She earned DLA doctoral degrees from Liszt Ferenc Academy of Music in the year 2013.
 Her dissertation “Georg Anton Benda and his Harpsichord Sonatas” was published in book form in Hungarian and Czech (Magyar Kultúra Kiadó, 2014 and 2016).